-- 20 "visions" to achieve by the 2040s in areas such as childcare, education, gender equality and welfare. - 20 strategic plans for 2030 to help realise the strategic vision, with the focus on three areas: community, children and the ageing population. - Approximately 120 specific projects and initiatives to enable and accelerate progress towards the achievement of the strategic plans.
+- 20 "visions" to achieve by the 2040s in areas such as childcare, education, gender equality and welfare; - 20 + 1 strategic plans for 2030 to help realise the strategic vision, with the focus on three areas: community, children and the ageing population.
+The "+1" represents plan number zero namely, to address the COVID-19 pandemic, which is essential to leading the way to a new Tokyo; and - 122 specific projects and initiatives to enable and accelerate progress towards the achievement of the strategic plans.

-Through the implementation of its strategic vision, the TMG seeks to promote the realisation of Tokyo as a "Safe City", "Diverse City", and "Smart City", and also to secure the foundation for Tokyo's future as a city that balances growth and maturity.
+Through the implementation of its long-term strategy, the TMG seeks to promote the realisation of Tokyo as a "Safe City", "Diverse City", and "Smart City", and also to secure the foundation for Tokyo's future as a city that balances growth and maturity.